accumulator/charge-lnd/README.md

 All policies are defined using an INI style config file (defaults to `charge.config` in the current directory)

-Each `[section]` defined in the config file describes a 'template'.
+Each `[section]` defined in the config file describes a policy.
-A single template consists of basically two components;
+A single policy consists of basically two components;
 - a match definition
 - a strategy

-The match definition allows templates to match against attributes of channels and associated nodes.
+The match definition allows policies to match against attributes of channels and associated nodes.
 The strategy then defines how to set the channel policy.

 For example: